This post contains affiliate links. Please see our disclosure policy.

 Add all your ingredients to the slow cooker and cook on high.

-Uncooked Pork: If you are going to cook it with an uncooked pork shoulder you will want on about 2 to 3 lbs.
+Uncooked Pork: If you are going to cook it with an uncooked pork shoulder you will want one that is about 2 to 3 lbs.

 I love a good chili recipe.
 It’s always been a favorite food of mine.
 Here are a few more of my favorite chili recipes.